Dica-Developer/terminal-benchmark/README.md

 - the none unicode character
 - a mix of unicode and none characters

+> if you are running on osx, you'll need to install coreutils **brew install coreutils**

 Any feedback and help to extend the project is welcome.